ArthurGareginyan/my-syntax-highlighter/readme.txt

 == Installation ==
 Install "My Syntax Highlighter" just as you would any other WordPress Plugin.

-Automatically via WordPress:
+Automatically via WordPress Admin area:

-1. Log into Dashboard of your WordPress website.
+1. Log into Admin area of your WordPress website.
-2. Go to "`Plugins`" —> "`Add New`".
+2. Go to "`Plugins`" -> "`Add New`".
 3. Find this plugin and click install.
 4. Activate this plugin through the "`Plugins`" tab.

-Manual via FTP:
+Manually via FTP access:

 1. Download a copy (ZIP file) of this plugin from WordPress.org.
 2. Unzip the ZIP file.
 3. Upload the unzipped catalog to your website's plugin directory (`/wp-content/plugins/`).
-4. Log into Dashboard of your WordPress website.
+4. Log into Admin area of your WordPress website.
 5. Activate this plugin through the "`Plugins`" tab.

 After installation, a "`Syntax Highlighter`" menu item will appear in the "`Settings`" section.
 Click on this in order to view plugin's administration page.